weefbellington/screenplay/README.md

 Screenplay is a companion library to Square's [Flow](http://corner.squareup.com/2014/01/mortar-and-flow.html).
-Where Flow provides the essential elements for building a View-based navigation flow (a backstack, simplified view inflation) Screenplay assembles these into a higher-level components for building animated screen transitions.
+Where Flow provides the essential elements for building a View-based navigation flow (a backstack, simplified view inflation) Screenplay assembles these into higher-level components for building animated screen transitions.
 The core features that Screenplay supports are:

 - Full-screen and modal (pop-up) flows, with back button support